MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_10-Implement_Data_Protection.md

      ![image](./media/az-104p6.png)

-1. In the Destination details, place a checkmark next to **Archive to a storage account**.In the Storage account drop-down field, select the storage account that you deployed earlier in this task.
+1. In the **Destination details**, place a checkmark next to **Archive to a storage account**.
+In the Storage account drop-down field, select the storage account that you deployed earlier in this task.

     ![image](./media/az-104p7.png)